Multilevel decompositions and norms for negative order Sobolev spaces: Introduction

 A different approach is the framework of operator preconditioning, see~\cite{Hiptmair06} for an overview.
 One advantage is that the history of meshes is usually not needed.
 One drawback is the use of dual meshes and discretized operators of opposite order which often is computationally expensive.
 The latter issues have been tackled in a series of recent articles~\cite{StevensonVanVenetie2020mathComp,StevensonVanVenetie2020posOrder,StevensonVanVenetie2020negOrder}.

 Multilevel norms for negative order Sobolev spaces and piecewise constant functions have been analyzed in~\cite{Oswald98} but do not lead to level independent estimates for $s\geq 1/2$.
-Multilevel norms for piecewise affine and globally continuous functions are found in~\cite{BramblePasciakVassilevski00,Oswald98}.
+Multilevel norms for piecewise affine and globally continuous functions are found in, e.g.,~\cite{BornemannYserentant,BramblePasciakVassilevski00,Oswald98}, see also the recent article~\cite{FaustmannMelenk21}.
+Multigrid methods are analyzed in, e.g.,~\cite{WuChen06,HiptmairWuZheng2012,CNX12,CHX13}.
 Other works that use a matrix-based approach to treat the evaluation of fractional Sobolev norms include~\cite{Burstedde07,ArioliLoghin09} but rely on the evaluation of fractional powers of non-trivial matrices or the use of wavelet bases.
+Wavelet techniques are used for boundary element methods, see, e.g.,~\cite{SchmidlinSchwab02,HarbrechtSchneider04,DHS07}.
+More details on the theory of (pre-)wavelet methods are found in, e.g.,~\cite{Stevenson96,Stevenson98,CTU99}.